tarraschk/TinderAutoLike/README.md

 Users liked will be put in the file "targets.txt".

 3) Enjoy!
 Do some A/B testing to optimize your profile or study human relationships :).

+## A/B Testing with TinderAutoLike

+1) Create a profile and set up your account with a typical picture following one of those categories: adventure/selfie/group/fun.

+2) Set up your description according to your picture.

+3) Launch the script and wait for a week.

+4) Count the number of matches you got and divide by the number of likes (see targets.txt) to get your ratio.

+5) Delete your Tinder profile, create a new one and iterate.